HackerSushant76/fundu/README.md

 - **/getcomments** => get all the comments
 - **/addcomment** => to post a comment

-## queries for pagination , sorting and fitering
+## Queries for pagination , sorting and filtering
  - use `page` for pagination. `page` should be greater than 1
  - use `sort` for sorting.
 It recives `asc` and `desc` for ascending and descending order by user's name.